2023 Best Value Civil Engineering Master's Degree Schools in the Rocky Mountains Region

 Mines graduate students pay an average of $40,844 in tuition and fees each year.

-Mines also took the #1 spot in our Best Civil Engineering Master’s Degree Schools in the Rocky Mountains Region rankings.
+Mines not only placed well in our value ranking, but it is also #1 on our Best Civil Engineering Master’s Degree Schools in the Rocky Mountains Region list.

 Read full report on Civil Engineering at Colorado School of Mines

-University of Colorado Boulder ranked #9 on this year’s Best Value Civil Engineering Master’s Degree Schools in the Rocky Mountains Region list.
+University of Colorado Boulder did quite well in this year’s ranking of the best places for civil engineering students to get a master’s degree.
+It came in at #9 on the list.
 Located in the city of Boulder, CU - Boulder is a public school with a very large student population.

 The average tuition and fees for an out-of-state graduate students at CU - Boulder are $33,953 a year.

-As a testament to the quality of education it offers, CU - Boulder also is in the top 15% of our Best Civil Engineering Master’s Degree Schools in the Rocky Mountains Region ranking.
+CU - Boulder excels when it comes to quality.
+It’s ranked in the top 15% of all schools on our Best Civil Engineering Master’s Degree Schools in the Rocky Mountains Region list.

 Full Civil Engineering at University of Colorado Boulder Report

-Utah State University came in at #10 in this year’s edition of the Best Value Civil Engineering Master’s Degree Schools in the Rocky Mountains Region ranking.
-USU is a very large public school located in the small city of Logan.
+Utah State University landed the #10 spot in the 2023 rankings for the best value master’s degree civil engineering programs.
+USU is a very large public school located in the city of Logan.

 USU graduate students pay an average of $23,225 in tuition and fees each year.